windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

     * Go back to its main page via `L2` or through its bookmark via `Select`.
   * Exit Browser via `Triangle > Exit > Yes`.

-### PS3: Install Hybrid Firmware (HFW) 4.84 for Dumps
+### PS3: Prepare Real User With Activation plus Internet Browser for Dumps
-* Skip these steps if the PS3 console is on OFW 4.82.
-* Connect USB HDD/stick to the PC.
-* On the PC copy HFW 4.84 to the USB HDD/stick folder \PS3\UPDATE.
-* Connect USB HDD/stick to the PS3.
-* Log into the PS3 with the dummy user.
+* Log into the PS3 with the real user.
-* On the PS3 "update" to HFW 4.84 via `System > System Update > Update via Storage Media`.
+* Prepare the browser for `act.dat` dump.
+  * Start `Network > Internet Browser`.
+  * Define a blank "Home"/Start page via `Triangle > Tools > Home Page > Use Blank Page`.
+    Necessary to make sure that later no JavaScript is executed before a exploit.
+  * Reload "Home"/Start page via `Triangle > Home`.
+  * Go to [http://ps3xploit.com/][6] via `Start`, then add a bookmark for it via `Select`.
+  * Prepare `act.dat` dump.
+    * From the home page menu select `v3 HAN Tools > ACT/IDPS Dumper`, then add a bookmark for it via `Select`.
+    * Go back to its main page via `L2` or through its bookmark via `Select`.
+  * Exit Browser via `Triangle > Exit > Yes`.

 ### PS3: Dump IDPS, OpenPSID and Lowest Possible Firmware Version
-* Tested successfully: dumper 3.02 with 4.85 and 4.84, dumper 3.01 with 4.84
+* Tested successfully: dumper 3.02 with HFW 4.85 and 4.84, dumper 3.01 with HFW 4.84
 * Connect USB HDD/stick to the PS3.
 * Make sure USB HDD/stick is connected to the right (most inner) USB port of the PS3 (`/dev_usb000`).
 * Log into the PS3 with the dummy user.